Gender Pay Gap

 MUFG's Gender Pay Gap explained

-MUFG is actively working to have a gender-balanced workforce at all levels of the organisation – we consider this to be necessary for our success as a business as well as being the right thing to do for our people.
+MUFG is actively working to have a gender-balanced workforce at all levels of the firm – we consider this to be necessary for our success as a business as well as being the right thing to do for our people.
 We also know that this commitment will support the reduction of our Gender Pay Gap.